Tips for Going Plastic Free July

-The Marine Conservation Society's plastic free challenge is back for 2018 and runs for the whole of July.
+The Marine Conservation Society's plastic-free challenge is back again for July 2020!

 Fruit and vegetables are a fairly easy one.

 You can choose loose fruit and veg and choose not to bag them.
 Some supermarkets offer paper bags, reusable produce bags, or simply pop them into your basket as they are.
-Not everything will be plastic free and often the options that are will be more expensive than their plastic packaged version.
-Switching to a fruit and veg box is a good option for plastic free and you have the benefit of seasonal eating.
+Not everything will be plastic-free and often the options that are will be more expensive than their plastic packaged version.
+Switching to a fruit and veg box is a good option and you have the benefit of seasonal eating.
 Seek out local farm shops and greengrocers.

 Take your own Containers

-A local zero waste unpackaged shop in your area?
+Local zero waste, unpackaged shop in your area?

 Plastic Free Tea

-When it comes to drinks, I once thought tea bags were going to be easy on the plastic free challenge.
-But what I found was that even when you choose tea bags in an old-fashioned cardboard box, they come wrapped in plastic.
-And then, I discovered the tea bag itself actually contains plastic!
+When it comes to drinks, I once thought tea bags were going to be easy on the plastic-free challenge.
+Tea Bags in a simple cardboard box are often wrapped in a plastic inner and then I discovered the teabag itself actually contains plastic!
 I’ve since switched to loose tea for my regular cup of Earl Grey and have been feeling healthier about this choice ever since.

 Plastic Free Personal Care Products

-The last few years for me have been a gradual change from plastic to non-plastic in many areas.
+Remember, whilst everyone may be starting with the same desire to reduce plastic consumption not everyone will have the same circumstances.
 With a family and their priorities to consider and finances playing a big part, it’s not always been easy.
-For many families it will come down to finances and time constraints.
+There are finances and time constraints.
 These are not excuses they are very real day to day reasons.
-Buying fruit juice in a tetrapack for example, maybe less than £1, and if you’re lucky enough to find a glass bottle you could be paying at least 4 times that much!
+Buying fruit juice in a tetra pack, for example, may be less than £1, and if you’re lucky enough to find a glass bottle you could be paying at least 4 times that much!

 Good luck everyone!